 Staples are garlic, onions, and herbs, which are used in the majority of recipes.
 More often than not, fish or meat—lamb, pork, poultry, and beef—are essential ingredients, too.
 There are several vegetarian options as well, though.

 Albania Winter Weather

 The climate in Albania is as varied as its topography.
-From the Adriatic and Ionian coastlines to the Albanian Alps and inland highlands and lakes, you can expect a variety of weather conditions throughout Albania and through the year.
+From the Adriatic and Ionian coastlines to the Albanian Alps and inland highlands and lakes, you can expect various weather conditions throughout Albania and throughout the year.

-Since this post is about winter in Albania, let’s focus on Albanian winter weather.
-It’s different regions have climates that range from subtropical to warm Mediterranean and continental.
-So, the weather you can expect depends greatly on your destination.
+Since this post is about winter in Albania, let’s focus on the Albanian winter weather.
+Its different regions have climates that range from subtropical to warm Mediterranean and continental.
+So, the weather you can expect depends significantly on your destination.

 In general, though, winters in Albania are cool and wet.
 Although it doesn’t freeze or snow everywhere in the country, many parts can expect at least some sub-zero nighttime temperatures and snowfall at some point in winter.

-In the Albanian Riviera, temperatures remain fairly comfortable through the winter season, while the inland mountains can see temperatures drop to well below freezing.
+In the Albanian Riviera, temperatures remain relatively comfortable through the winter, while the inland mountains can see temperatures drop below freezing.

 There are also very few hours of sunshine per day in winter in Albania.
-December, January, and February all have merely five daily sunshine hours on average.
-As a comparison, in summer, this average is at 15 hours or more per day.
+December, January, and February all have five daily sunshine hours on average.
+In comparison, in summer, this average is 15 hours or more per day.

 What To Pack When Visiting Albania In Winter